Teo Ser Luck: Political career

 Teo was first elected to Parliament at the 2006 general election as a member of the PAP's six-member team in the Pasir Ris–Punggol Group Representation Constituency (GRC).
 The PAP team, which was led by the Minister for Defence, Teo Chee Hean, defeated the team from the Singapore Democratic Alliance by 113,322 votes (68.7%) to 51,618 (31.3%).
 In Parliament, Teo represents the Punggol Central ward within the constituency.

 Following his election, Teo was appointed a Parliamentary Secretary at the Ministry of Community Development, Youth and Sports (MCYS).
 In 2008, he was promoted to Senior Parliamentary Secretary at the MCYS and the Ministry of Transport.
 In 2009, he took on the addition role of Mayor of the North East Community Development Council.

 Teo has also served as the Chairman of the National Youth Council and the Chairman of the Young PAP (the youth wing of the party).
 He was also heavily involved in the organisation of the inaugural Youth Olympic Games in Singapore in 2010.
 He led Singapore's successful bid for the games and was an advisor to the organising committee.

 Teo was re-elected as an MP for Pasir Ris–Punggol GRC at the 2011 general election.
 Following the election, he was made a Minister of State at the Ministry of Trade and Industry.
 He continued to serve as Mayor of the North East District.

 In 2012, Teo appeared in the Channel 8 drama called Pillow Talk where he shared about his opinion about love.

 Post political career

 Teo stepped down as Mayor on 26 May 2017 when his term ended and also relinquished his appointment as Minister of State on 30 June 2017 as he had planned to return to the private sector.
 He remained as the MP for his constituency until 2020 when he did not stand for the 2020 Singaporean general election.

 After public office, he is serving on the boards of the following companies: BRC Asia Limited, Serial System Ltd, China Aviation Oil (Singapore) Corporation Ltd, MindChamps PreSchool Limited and Straco Corporation Limited.
+Teo also currently serves as President of the Institute of Singapore Chartered Accountants.